AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/SecondQuantization.md

 title: A is for Annihilation
 author: Austen Lamacraft
 chapter: 5
-summary: Fock states and occupation numbers.
+summary: Product states and occupation numbers.
 Creation and annihilation operators.
 The case of fermions.
 Representation of operators.
 published: true
 ---